-not quite, in the interval of the once.
-Here is all the ridiculous pageantry of emotional expression the sad cowboy songs and the absurdly caricatured tropes of youthful angst-but we have no stable sense of what is actually being expressed.
-It's just an uncomfortable emotional field that's getting generated-everything is•off, disjointed, interrupted.
-I feel unsettled and betrayed and disappointed.
+the ridiculous pageantry of emotional expression-the sad cowboy songs and the absurdly caricatured tropes of youthful angst-but we have no stable sense of what is actually being expressed.
+It's just an uncomfortable emotional field that's getting generated-everything is off, disjointed, interrupted of I feel unsettled and betrayed and disappointed.
 All the things I want are withheld: insight, narrative, humanity.
-I'm forced into the non-progressive, non-narrative, non-redemptive; the•space of almost.
+I'm forced into the non-progressive, non-narrative, non-redemptive; the space of almost.

-Eve Kosofsky Sedgwick argues that the modern critique of sentimentality faults the "tacitness and nonaccountability of the identification between sufferer
+Eve Kosofsky Sedgwick argues that the modern critique of sentimentality faults the "tacitness and non-accountability of the identification between sufferer